551 Beirut earthquake

 The 551 Beirut earthquake occurred on 9 July with an estimated magnitude of about 7.5 on the moment magnitude scale and a maximum felt intensity of X (Extreme) on the Mercalli intensity scale.
 It triggered a devastating tsunami which affected the coastal towns of Byzantine Phoenicia, causing great destruction and sinking many ships.
-Overall large numbers of people were reported killed, with one estimate of 30,000 by the Anonymous pilgrim of Piacenza for Beirut alone.
+Overall large numbers of people were reported killed, with one estimate of 30,000 by the anonymous pilgrim of Piacenza for Berytus (modern Beirut) alone.

 Tectonic setting

-Lebanon lies astride the Dead Sea Transform, which forms part of the boundary between the Arabian Plate and the African Plate.
+What is now Lebanon lies astride the Dead Sea Transform, which forms part of the boundary between the Arabian plate and the African plate.
 In Lebanon the fault zone forms a restraining bend associated with a right stepping offset of the fault trace.
 Transpressional deformation associated with this bend has formed a number of thrust faults, such as the recently identified Mount Lebanon thrust, which underlies the city and is interpreted to crop out at the seabed offshore.